 - 8 oz cream cheese full fat

-- 1 tsp clear vanilla extract can substitute regular vanilla extract
+- 1 teaspoon clear vanilla extract can substitute regular vanilla extract

 - 4 cups powdered sugar sifted